AdityaMahale532/Tech-Skill-Demand-and-Analysis/README.md

 ## Project Overview

-This project analyzes job market data to identify in-demand technical skills and understand current hiring trends.
+This project analyzes job market data to understand job demand, technical skill requirements, salary trends, experience requirements, and hiring patterns.

+The project follows an end-to-end workflow from data collection and cleaning to SQL analysis, Python-based exploratory analysis, and Power BI dashboard development.

 ## Technologies Used